-Our students are aware of the problems relating the rather obscure terms of service that we accept every day when using digital tools of relevance for our personal or professional life.
-They demonstrated a cautious approach which could be based on understanding, after this exercise, the several quality checks that a digital tool should cover to be considered a safe, fair, ethical when coming to the way it enters into our private worlds, and the way it makes a business from it or not.
+According to this preliminary analysis, along this exercise our students showed awareness of the problems relating the rather obscure terms of service that we accept every day when using digital tools of relevance for our personal or professional life.
+They demonstrated a cautious approach which could be based on understanding, after this exercise, of the several quality checks that a digital tool should cover to be considered a safe, fair, ethical when coming to the way it enters into our private worlds, and the way it makes a business from it or not.
 The students considered that the information provided is not excellent overall.
 Needless to say, it is difficult to read, once found.